 Silver Star Ski Resort in Canada boasts one of the most unique ski villages in the world, and a deceptively large, world-class ski area in the heart of British Columbia’s Okanagan Valley.
 Silver Star has something for everyone, yet it’s particularly great for those wanting an easy and fun family ski vacation.
+It has been a popular choice for many years, and recently celebrated it's 60th year!
+That means they've had plenty of years to perfect their resort operations, and visitors to Silver Star are sure to be impressed with the quality of snow, facilities, and services.
+The resort has also been voted the Best Ski Resort in the Okanagan region across multiple years - with results like that, Silver Star is a must-ski for families in Canada.

 - A cute and compact ski-in ski-out village.
+Easy access for all.

 - Whether you love them or loathe them, the colorful buildings are unique and memorable.